-DOH has not met its goal for how frequently it performs state licensing surveys of ambulatory surgical facilities.
+DOH has not met its goal for how frequently it performs state licensing surveys (inspections) of ambulatory surgical facilities.
 It is unclear how this affects patient safety.
-DOH should determine a survey frequency goal based on patient safety risks and ensure license fees are aligned with that goal.
+DOH should determine a frequency goal for these inspections based on patient safety risks and ensure license fees are aligned with that goal.